gregorwolf/cap-service-mashup/README.md

 ## Import the service

-Switch back to Overview to download the API specificaiton in EDMX format.
+Switch back to Overview to download the API specification in EDMX format.
 Store it in `srv/external`.
 If you have trouble downloading the file use the one from the `assets` folder.

 Translate the EDMX file to CAP CDS using: